The generalised scaling function: a systematic study: On the calculation of the generalized scaling functions

 \subsection{The BES equation}

-If we restrict (\ref {sigmaeq2}) to the component proportional to $\ln s$ we get the BES equation for $\hat \sigma _H^{(0)}(k)$.
-We now briefly describe how to rewrite such equation in a form suitable for our future manipulations.
+If we restrict (\ref {sigmaeq2}) to the component proportional to $\ln s \cdot j^0$ we obtain, of course, the BES equation for $\hat \sigma _H^{(0)}(k)$.
+We now briefly describe - using results of the first of \cite {BBKS} - how to rewrite such equation in form of an infinite system, suitable for our future manipulations.
 We first define

 and then expand $S^{(0)}(k)$, $k\geq 0$, in series of Bessel functions,

 On the coefficients $S^{(0)}_{p}(g)$ the BES equation implies the linear system,

 where we introduced the notation